NethermindEth/warp/contributing.md

 ## Developing tips :honey_pot:

 It can be tedious to manually recompile the project after every minor change.
-You can automate the process of recompiling by executing the following command:
+You can automate the process of recompiling by executing the following command in a separate terminal:

 ```bash
 yarn dev